Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Cohomological connectivity properties of the join

 }

-If $m< 2d$, then by the previous remarks, the leftmost term is equal to $\rH^{m}(U) \oplus \rH^{m}(V)$ and the rightmost term vanishes.
+If $m< 2d$, then by the previous remarks, the left term is equal to $\rH^{m}(U) \oplus \rH^{m}(V)$.
 In particular, an application of Mayer-Vietoris proves the desired result for $m < 2d$.
 In degree $m = 2d$, one obtains a short exact sequence:

-where the right arrow is injective by the previous remarks.
-This completes the proof in the case $p=1$. \end{proof}